halo/datanorm/README.md

 * There are cross-references between lines within a single Datanorm file, that make parsing very complicated and inefficient (Datanorm files are commonly between 1 MB and 3 GB large).

 * Version 4, still most commonly used, has special quirks, such as only allowing a product quantity unit of 1, 10, 100 or 1000.
 So you cannot have a product sold in packs of, say 25.

+* One line in the file for prices "P" in version 5 may actually be a set of prices for multiple different products, thus separated by new lines at seemingly random places in the data.

 * Over the years, people started working around the standard to overcome its limitations.
 In other words, every company that exports Datanorm, uses data fields in different ways to communicate different things and many structure the content of the file differently.
 For example, one file for creating products, one for amending existing products and one for doing both.
 Another example is to use product descriptions and product category descriptions interchangeably, and using free text fields to override normalized values that are wrong.